pilleatus/orientdb-tutorial-distributed-database/access_db_with_java.md

 # Access DB with Java

 In chapter we will made a Java-Object-Project.
-There will be Classes like Customer and methods to access, write and read the database.
+There will be classes like Customer and methods to access, write and read the database.